Graduate Trainee: Procurement (Harare)

 Job Description

-Applications are invited from suitably qualified and experienced candidates to fill the above post.
-Main job purpose wiull be assisting with clerical work in the Procurement department.
+Applications are invited from suitably qualified and experienced candidates to fill the above mentioned post.

 Duties and Responsibilities